 Meanwhile neighbouring Indonesian President Sukarno saw the Malaysian proposal as a way to diminish British influence and there were pro-Indonesian activists also in Brunei such Sheikh Azahari, an Indonesian ‘freedom fighter’ who had earlier fought against the Dutch.
 A recruitment drive saw these forces grow in strength.

 Azahari’s uprising started on 6th December 1962, but, it lasted only eight days as British reinforcements arrived from Singapore.

 To secure the area in the longer term, a force of Border Scouts was raised, bringing in the SAS, the Independent Guards Parachute Squadron and the Gurkha Parachute Squadron, plus further strong reinforcement of Gurkha and British units.
 Azahari eventually escaped to Manila, but remnants kept fighting for some time.
 There were sporadic confrontations throughout 1963 and 1964.

-By March 1965 the battalion was established in fortified jungle bases, dependent on helicopter re-supply, within 2,000 yards of the Indonesian border.
+By March 1965 2 PARA was established in fortified jungle bases, dependent on helicopter re-supply, within 2,000 yards of the Indonesian border.
 Ten-day jungle patrol programmes were implemented.
 C Company was converted into the first of the parachute battalion ‘Patrol’ companies by 22 SAS, to operate four-man jungle patrols on SAS lines.